Version: Unity 6.5 Alpha (6000.5)

 Custom serialization

-The Unity Serialization Analyzer is a Roslyn diagnostic analyzer that helps you write correct serialization code by detecting common mistakes and misuse of Unity’s serialization system at compile time.
+Unity has a serialization Roslyn diagnostic analyzer that helps you write correct serialization code by detecting common mistakes in using Unity’s serialization system at compile time.
 It provides real-time feedback in your IDE to prevent serialization issues before they cause runtime problems.

 For detailed information about Unity’s serialization rules, refer to Script Serialization Rules.